When you child is online, what are they doing? But more importantly, is your child safe online?

 Who are Online Predators?

 Many parents think that online predators are just creepy old guys sending inappropriate messages in chat rooms.
 Unfortunately, long gone are the days of typical AOL chat rooms with people asking A/S/L (age/sex/location for those too young to remember).
 Online predators are cunning and clever, they make up entire personas complete with fake profiles and pictures.
 These pictures are often stolen from other children on the Internet so they look “normal”.
-These profiles look as real as your child’s and frequently don’t appear to to raise red flags.
+These profiles look as real as your child’s and frequently don’t appear to raise red flags.
 In my opinion, it is important to monitor your child’s contact with anyone online, but especially those whom they do not know in person.
 Make sure the things they are being asked seem appropriate and that they are not sending photos, no matter how innocent it may seem.
 Also, keep photos and profiles private so predators cannot use your child’s information.

 Friends Aren’t Always What They Seem